aws-deepracer-community/deepracer-log-guru/README.md

 ### Open Log Files
 * Use the Track menu to select the correct track
 * Now go to the **File -> Open** menu to choose from log files you have downloaded for that selected track

-## Archive - Upgrade Instructions for Older Versions

-### Upgrading to Previous Version 1.2.0 / 1.2.1

-If you are completely new, then skip this section.
-Go to "Before You Start"

-If you are already using version 1.0.0 or 1.1.0 then **you must upgrade if you want to import log files via the newly-improved AWS DeepRacer console**

-* Download additional Python library: *scipy*
-* If you did not previously upgrade to version 1.1.0 then follow those instructions too (see below ...)
-* Read the "Getting Started" section below for revised instructions how to import log files via the newly-improved AWS DeepRacer console

-Note: log files *already downloaded* are compatible with version 1.2.0 i.e. there is no need to download them again

-### Upgrading to Previous Version 1.1.0

-If you are still using version 1.0.0 and wish to upgrade to the improved 1.1.0 or other new releases, then please note the following upgrade instructions:
-* Download additional Python libraries: *numpy* and *matplotlib*
-* Run the guru tool, and go to the Admin menu and choose "Re-calculate Log Meta"
-* It should now work fine, with many new analysis options for you to explore